 A gifted trial lawyer knows how to create a compelling story for a jury.
-With body language, voice inflection, verbal expression, visual aids, and a personal, emotional connection, the trial lawyer skillfully leads the jury through the emotions and thought processes that present the facts in the best possible light for the client.
+With body language, voice inflection, verbal expression, visual aids, and a personal, emotional connection with the client and maybe even the jurors, the trial lawyer skillfully leads the jury through the emotions and thought processes that present the facts in the best possible light for the client.

 Surprisingly, many lawyers don’t appreciate the differences between trials and appeals.
 Even some very gifted trial lawyers don’t appreciate that appeals require an entirely different approach than trials.
 Or, trial attorneys knowledgeable about appeals may prefer to stick to trial work, and may appreciate putting their clients in the hands of skilled appellate counsel.